Seaplane / Amphibious Aircraft Insurance

 Who This Page Is For

-Pilots and owners of floatplanes, flying boats, and amphibious aircraft—whether you fly seasonally, operate on lakes and rivers year-round, or alternate between water and paved runways.
-We also support seaplane flight schools, resort shuttles, and charter operators (where permitted), including owners who rely on certificates on demand to keep lenders, marinas, and FBOs satisfied.
+This page is for pilots and owners of floatplanes, flying boats, and amphibious aircraft.
+It also applies to operators who fly seasonally, use mixed land-and-water operations, or rely on docks, marinas, and remote shore facilities.
+We also support seaplane flight schools, resort shuttle operators, and approved charter activity—along with owners who need certificates on demand to satisfy lenders, marinas, and FBOs.

 Typical Uses We See